The pelvic floor: How to protect it while practicing horseback riding

 Use padded underwear

-The use of padded underwear will reduce and dispel considerably the pressure in the intimate area in contact with the saddle.
-It will also absorb the accidental drops and keep the leakages at bay in case of urinary incontincence.
+Padded underwear will reduce and dispel the pressure in the intimate area in contact with the saddle.
+It will also absorb accidental drops and keep the leakages at bay in case of urinary incontinence.

 Take care of your pelvic floor and keep on riding!